boatinalamp/website/content/post/Why I made This blog.md

 All of this is possible thanks to the power of a blog.
 ## To improve my writing ability
 Starting a blog had made a significant impact on my writing skills, it allowed me to express myself better, Starting out was a little strange and awkward at first.
 However, after I found something to write about, I found that writing became easier as I got into the swing of things.
-I was able to speak more effectively, and create a style that is entirely my own 😉.
+I was able to speak more effectively, and create a style that is entirely my own (mostly).
 I gained a solid understanding of how hard it was to write a blog.
 It challenged my creativity and encouraged me to write more topics.
 Win-Win!
 ## To confront your fears